Sinacam/delegate/README.md

 interfaces, as well as not being even remotely similar to std::function. delegate aims to be almost drop-in replaceable with `std::function`.
 Unless otherwise noted, delegate has the exact same interface as `std::function`.

 # Remarks
-delegate is designed to be efficient, it only has an extra branch compared to directly calling the callable object.
+delegate is designed to be efficient, its only overhead in calling functors is the compiler not being able to inline the calls.

 delegate is cheap to copy, it should typically be passed by value.